mariadb-corporation/mariadb-connector-nodejs/documentation/readme.md

 ### Change connection user

 This permit to resets the connection and re-authenticates with the given credentials.
+This is equivalent of creating a new connection, reusing open socket.

 ```javascript
 conn.changeUser({user: 'changeUser', password: 'mypassword'}, (err) => {